MelroseCS/sojourn-android/README.md

 }
 ```

-Import the library with:
+Import the library in java files with:

 ```
--import com.melrosecomputing.sojourn.export.Sojourn;
+import com.melrosecomputing.sojourn.export.Sojourn;
 ```